siko74/AzureNotebooks/.github/ISSUE_TEMPLATE.md

 #### Can you share sample code that reproduces the issue?
 If comfortable, you can share your username, library name, and notebook name as well.

-#### Each notebook instance has logs it may be helpful for us to have them.
+#### Each notebook instance has log files.
+It may be helpful for us to have them.
 You can retrieve them by following this [help article](https://notebooks.azure.com/help/jupyter-notebooks/troubleshooting/jupyter-debug-log)